ThatCodingGuy86/A-Generic-Minecraft-Clone/readme.md

-# A Generic Minecraft Clone
+# A Generic Voxel Engine
-This is a Mincraft clone I'm making purely to see if I can do it.
+This is a voxel engine I'm making just to see if I can do it.